Tkanos/generator-gokit-folder/README.md

-# yeoman generator for microservice in go
+# yeoman generator for microservice in gokit

 I want to generate the scaffolding of my gokit folder with all files and already unit tested.